 Faculty members' decisions to include undergraduates on research projects can also be understood through the lens of social exchange theory.
-Linked to the framework of organizational citizenship behavior, social exchange theory suggests that individuals choose to engage in relationships that they expect to offer beneficial personal outcomes (Emerson, 1981; Lawler & Thye, 1999).
-Social exchange theory postulates that when entering into relationships, individuals weigh the perceived costs and benefits of such a connection, as the parties involved exchange something of value (Emerson, 1981).
+Linked to the framework of organizational citizenship behavior, social exchange theory suggests that individuals choose to engage in relationships that they expect to offer beneficial personal outcomes (Emerson 1981; Lawler and Thye 1999).
+Social exchange theory postulates that when entering into relationships, individuals weigh the perceived costs and benefits of such a connection, as the parties involved exchange something of value (Emerson 1981).
 In the case of faculty including undergraduates on their research project, faculty offer undergraduate students time and knowledge while undergraduate research participants offer faculty labor, albeit in a limited form.
-Social exchange theory does not suggest that all relationships must offer an equal sense of reciprocity to both parties involved, but, if relationships are unbalanced, a power dynamic may result (Emerson,

-1981).
-Although generally applied to romantic relationships, social exchange theory has been utilized in studies on mentoring in general (Gibb, 1999; Hegstead, 1999) and in studies specifically focused on faculty's mentoring of students (Griffin, 2008).
+Social exchange theory does not suggest that all relationships are unbalanced, a power dynamic may result (Emerson 1981).
+Although generally applied to romantic relationships, social exchange theory has been utilized in studies on mentoring in general (Gibb 1999; Hegstad 1999) and in studies specifically focused on faculty's mentoring of students (Griffin 2008).

 In the broader context of faculty members' responsibilities and obligations to the institution, social exchange theory suggests faculty may weigh the potentially high costs and limited benefits of involving themselves with undergraduate students on research projects before they embark on such an endeavor.
-Faculty members who perceive little reward for themselves, who have limited interest in mentoring, or who simply have limited time to invest in a mentoring relationship with an undergraduate student may be disinclined to include undergraduates on their research projects.
-Conversely, when faced with limited resources, when driven by a personal belief in undergraduate education, or when working in teaching institutions, faculty may feel that it is a fair "exchange" to teach undergraduates how to conduct research because it not only advances some of their own work but also advances personal goals of contributing to the development of young scholars who may be underrepresented in their field (Griffin, 2008).
+Faculty members who perceive little reward for themselves, who have limited interest in mentoring, or who simply have limited to include undergraduates on their research projects.
+Conversely, when faced with limited resources, when driven by a personal belief in undergraduate education, or when working in teaching institutions, faculty may feel that it is a fair "exchange" to teach undergraduates how to conduct research because it not only advances some of their own work but also advances personal goals of contributing to the development of young scholars who may be underrepresented in their field (Griffin 2008).

 We draw from the frameworks of organizational citizenship behavior and social exchange theory as well as from the literature on faculty workload and mentoring in proposing the conceptual framework that guides this study.
-Given that faculty workload in areas of teaching and service correspond to the amount of time faculty can devote to research activities (Jacobs & Winslow, 2004; Link, Swann, & Bozeman, 2008; Sharobeam & Howard, 2002), we suggest that measures of time that faculty devote to teaching and other scholarly activities directly affects their ability to include undergraduates on their research projects.
-Prior research also has documented variations in time allocation and mentorship tendencies based on demographic characteristics and professional characteristics (Antonio, 2002; Bellas & Toutkoushian, 1999;

-Van Dyne, Graham, & Dienesch, 1994), so we also include these in our guiding framework.
-Further, given the significant variation in faculty members' connection to undergraduates and workload across institutional types (Townsend & Rosser, 2007), we suggest that institutional contexts, including institutional type, control, and selectivity, significantly predicts whether faculty engage undergraduate students in their research.
+Given that faculty workload in areas of teaching and service correspond to the amount of time faculty can devote to research activities (Jacobs and Winslow 2004; Link et al. 2008; Sharobeam and Howard 2002), we suggest that measures of time that faculty devote to teaching and other scholarly activities directly affects their ability to include undergraduates on their research projects.
+Prior research also has documented variations in time allocation and mentorship tendencies based on demographic characteristics and professional characteristics (Antonio 2002; Bellas and Toutkoushian 1999; Van Dyne et al. 1994), so we also include these in our guiding framework.
+Further, given the significant variation in faculty members' connection to undergraduates and workload across institutional types (Townsend and Rosser 2007), we suggest that institutional contexts, including institutional type, control, and selectivity, significantly predicts whether faculty engage undergraduate students in their research.